netlify/labs/features/graph/documentation/partner-onboarding.md

 ### Scope description

-To show the user a friendly interface to understand what authentication is available in the API, we need a list of scopes with the following structure:
+To help users understand what authentication is available in the API, Graph API needs a list of scopes with the following structure:

 ```typescript
 type Scope = {